-I assume the same Doug Downer traditionalists that don’t want pros to wear shorts, hate the raucous atmosphere at the Waste Management Phoenix Open and utterly despise Topgolf, also don’t want THE PLAYERS Championship to be a fifth major.
+I assume the same Doug Downer traditionalists that don’t want pros to wear shorts, hate the raucous atmosphere at the WM Phoenix Open and utterly despise Topgolf, also don’t want THE PLAYERS Championship to be a fifth major.

 I disagree with them on all counts and I strongly believe THE PLAYERS is worthy of major status.

 My gosh, you’ve got the highest concentration of the best players on the planet teeing it up at TPC Sawgrass every year.
 The PGA TOUR pours its heart, soul and Benjamins into this tournament making sure the field is as elite as possible.
 You can watch The Masters for the traditions, azaleas and Amen Corner; The Open Championship for its history and links golf; the U.S. Open for its everyman golfer appeal and the PGA Championship for legacy elements, but, if you want to see the most highly ranked golfers on the same course every year, THE PLAYERS always delivers.
 The 2022 THE PLAYERS will have 47 of the top 50 in the Official World Golf Ranking.

 While the tournament has only been around since 1974, much like Augusta National, knowledgeable golf viewers know many of the holes even though they’ve never stepped onto the turf at TPC Sawgrass.
 By staging THE PLAYERS at the same venue for 48 years, fans have a comfortable familiarity with this Pete Dye designed gem.
 From the island green at 17 (one of the most famous holes in golf) to the lake rimming the left side of the fairway at 18, fans love to watch the greatest golfers in the world play these holes and others.
 Dye created a masterful skills test of 18 exceptional holes for the Top 50 and others.